Felipe Caicedo: Genoa

 On 31 August 2021, Caicedo joined Genoa.

 Loan to Inter

 On 29 January 2022, Caicedo joined Inter Milan on loan until the end of the 2021–22 season.

 Abha

 On 28 August 2022, Caicedo joined Saudi Arabian club Abha on a free transfer.

 International career

 On 10 February 2009, Caicedo scored the winning goal in a 3–2 victory against England's U-21 team.

+In Ecuador's final group game of the 2011 Copa America, Caicedo scored twice, although Ecuador lost 4–2 and were knocked out.

 On 21 March 2013, following the words of Agustín Castillo, the coach of El Salvador, that the current Ecuador team is the "best Ecuador of the history", Caicedo scored twice against El Salvador.

+In May 2016, Caicedo suffered an injury in a match against Barcelona, which kept him sidelined for around a month and caused him to miss the Copa América Centenario.

 In September 2017, Caicedo announced his retirement from the national team after manager Gustavo Quinteros was sacked.